Juanen100/Anaconda-Engine/README.md

 ### Ignored files

-Because, I added directly the APISTuff.hx on the Github repository, this section is basically useless lol
+Because, I added directly the APIStuff.hx on the Github repository, this section is basically useless lol

-## New Stuff

-- BotPlay (WIP, the idle doesn't work)
-- Full Health Option if you are bad
-- KeyBinds
-- Health Bar Color by Character (Example: Pico = green)
-- Better Icons (Winning Icons and Lose Icons to characters doens't have one)
-- Light CPU Strums (imitate the Player notes)
-- New Input and Old Input

 ### Compiling game